deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 ### Errors

+*   2002
+    *   Registrar is not logged in.
 *   2201
     *   The specified resource belongs to another client.
     *   Registrar is not authorized to access this TLD.